 In Switzerland, the government has set up a voluntary surveillance system of 150 primary care physicians called Sentinella [10], recording 1,644 cases of tick bites from 2008 to the end of 2011.
 Rather than collecting and submitting ticks for further analyses, this system relies on the accurate diagnosis and recording of tick bites by medical practitioners within their patients’ electronic health records (EHRs), without the actual visualisation or collection of the tick.
 In a similar way, PHE use routine passive syndromic surveillance based on a predetermined list of clinical codes to monitor the incidence of arthropod bites in near real-time across various clinical settings including general practitioner consultations, emergency department attendance and telephone helplines [11].
 However constraints of the clinical diagnostic codes being used mean tick bites cannot be analysed separately from those of other arthropods.

-While each of these systems contribute to different aspects of tick surveillance, none of them currently provide a surveillance system that is low cost and in sufficient temporal and spatial resolution in near real-time to quickly and efficiently provide large sets of data about generic tick activity.
+While each of these systems contribute to different aspects of tick surveillance, none of them currently provide a surveillance system that is low cost and in sufficient temporal and spatial resolution to quickly and efficiently provide large sets of data about generic tick activity.

 According to the most recent estimates, there are 11.6 million dogs and 10.1 million cats kept as pets in the UK, with 30% and 23% of households owning a dog and cat respectively [12].
 These species have the potential for greater exposure to tick habitats than humans, and often without measures to prevent tick contact.
 It has been shown that dogs that are regularly walked are likely to acquire ticks, and it is well established that dogs have the potential to act as sentinels for ticks and TBDs [6,13–16].
 Due to owner concern, companion animals with ticks are often presented to veterinary clinics, with the veterinary practitioner frequently recording the presence of ticks within an individual animal’s electronic health record (EHR) [17].
 The aim of this paper is to explore the feasibility of using such EHRs from a large sentinel network of veterinary clinics as the basis of a novel surveillance system to provide efficient temporal and spatial estimates of tick activity risk in Great Britain that complement existing tick surveillance schemes.